Multi-qubit entanglement generation with squeezed modes

 In particular, the squeezing necessary for the maximum success probability can be estimated analytically.
 The required condition is that $\erf\left(\frac{\sigma}{2} \sqrt{\frac{\pi}{2^n}}\right) \approx 1$ (see~\cref{eq:probnm1sc}), which implies $\sigma \ge 2c\sqrt{\frac{2^n}{\pi}}$ and $s_c=0$ (see~\cref{eq:sigmamcut}).
 Employing ~\cref{eq:probnm1sc,eq:sigmadecib}, we conclude

 Here, $C$ is a term which depends on the threshold fidelity, but is independent of $n$.
 For example, for $c=2.2$ which yields a fidelity $F>0.99$, we obtain $C=7.9dB$.

 For high-fidelity thresholds, the analytical results presented so far are in agreement with numerical simulations.
 This is illustrated in~\cref{fig:Pvssigma} which plots the success probability versus squeezing $\ts(\text{dB})$ for a protocol producing $n_b = 3$ Bell pairs with a fidelity exceeding $0.99$, for different values of $s_c$.
 The success probability is obtained numerically by simulating the protocol steps outlined at the beginning of~\cref{sec:es_protocol} and counting all the final states that pass the purification rules summarized at the end of~\cref{ssec:pstep} and have a fidelity exceeding the threshold fidelity.
+The analytical approximation of the success probability, $P(\sigma, n_b)$, given by~\cref{eq:Pmax}, is shown with a continuous line, while $P_{upper}(\sigma, n_b)$ and $P_{lower}(\sigma, n_b)$, described by~\cref{eq:Pupbound,eq:Pdwbound}, are shown with dashed lines.
+Notice the discontinuity of $P(\sigma, n_b)$, which jumps from $P_{lower}(\sigma, n_b)$ to $P_{upper}(\sigma, n_b)$ for values of $\sigma$ that satisfy~\cref{eq:sigmac}, a direct consequence of the discontinuity of $s_c(\sigma, n_b)$ as a function of $\sigma$ (see~\cref{eq:scutcrt}).
+At these points, $\sigma$ is large enough that a decrease in $s_c$ by $1$, while maintaining the high-fidelity approximation (\cref{eq:ucutoff}), is possible.
+The decrease in $s_c$ results in a jump in the success probability.
+On the intervals between the discontinuity points, $P(\sigma, n_b)$ is described by~\cref{eq:prbsigmascnb}.
 The best fit between analytical predictions and numerical calculations with $F=0.99$ fidelity threshold is obtained by taking the cutoff parameter $c = 2.17$ in~\cref{eq:scvssigma,eq:Pmax,eq:Pupbound,eq:Pdwbound}.
 The good agreement validates the analytical approach and indicates that for a cutoff parameter $c \gtrapprox 2.17$, the truncation errors introduced by~\cref{eq:ucutoff} are small enough to yield fidelity errors of $\approx 1\%$.